AztecProtocol/docs/docs/how-aztec-works/privacy-sets.md

 Deposit $ETH on zk.money?
 On a mixer, you’d have to wait for the funds to be “seasoned” before withdrawal— essentially waiting for the privacy set to grow before withdrawing funds.
 That’s why for instance there are billions sitting in privacy mixers.

-Using Aztec Connect, you can bridge funds back to Layer 1 and make shielded assets productive while you wait — meaning you might not want to ever withdraw!
+Using Aztec Connect, you can send funds back to Layer 1 and make shielded assets productive while you wait — meaning you might not want to ever withdraw!

 With a simple conventional privacy mixer, you deposit funds and simply wait — for what, you ask?
 For the anonymity set to grow!
 Meanwhile, deposited funds are completely unproductive.
 Capital efficiency, schmapital efficiency.